chaitanya-suvarna/leave-management-django/Readme.md

 The Leave_Portal is a mini-app withing the LeaveManagementProject.

-1. Pull the repositiory on your local machine.
+1. Clone the repositiory on your local machine.
 2. Run the makemigrations command to check the migrations to be made and then migrate the changes

         python manage.py makemigrations